×

 — Susan G.

-"[Leaders] They both were engaging and supportive.
+"[About the leaders] They both were engaging and supportive.
 They made the trip enjoyable."

 — Nancy D.

 "Loved not having to pack and unpack...definitely added to our relaxation.
 And, this was the first tour where we came home both gaining weight!
-The food was great!! "
+The food was great!!”

-— Jan & Dave C.
+— Nancy & Dave C.

 Gallery